Dana94/2019-website/blog/2020-02-26-cloning-multidimensional-arrays.md

 // ]
 ```

 What did I do wrong here?
-The spread operator was supposed to clone an array's contents and assign it into the state's board property.
+The spread operator was supposed to clone the contents of `boardLevel1` and assign it into the state's board property.

 It turns out, multidimensional arrays (3D arrays or "an array containing arrays") require an extra step.